This post is also available in: Svenska

 Lactase is found in the intestinal lining

-The small intestine is where the mucous membrane absorbs nutrients.
-The small intestine has finger-like and, on top of that, ‘fuzzy’ structures to increase its surface area and therefore maximize the absorption of nutrients.
-At the far end of the intestinal lining, on these fuzzy structures, is the lactase enzyme.
+The small intestine is the part of the intestine where the mucous membrane absorbs nutrients.
+In order for the mucous membrane to absorb as much nutrition as possible, it has maximized its surface area by being ‘fuzzy’.
+At the far end of the intestinal lining is the lactase enzyme.

 Celiac disease, or gluten intolerance, is a disease that destroys the intestinal lining.
 An untreated gluten intolerance therefore leads to lactose intolerance.
 Therefore, it is important to test children for gluten intolerance if they develop symptoms of lactose intolerance.
-The younger they are, the more important it is to detect.
+This becomes more important the younger the child is.

 When lactose is not broken down in the small intestine by lactase, it is transported to the large intestine.
-The bacteria in the large intestine have enzymes that can break down lactose in slightly different ways.
+The bacteria in the colon have enzymes that can break down lactose in slightly different ways.
 As residual products, the bacteria form gases, both foul-smelling and odorless.
-In addition, lactose retains fluid in the stool, and poop becomes loose i.e. diarrhea.
-The symptoms of lactose intolerance are thus gas formation, diarrhea and often stomach pain that occurs some time after a meal if it contained lactose.
+In addition, lactose retains fluid in the stool, and therefore the poo becomes loose ie. diarrhea.
+The symptoms of lactose intolerance are therefore, gas formation, diarrhea, and often stomach pain that occurs some time after a meal if the meal contained lactose.

 Babies are not lactose intolerant

 It is extremely unusual for a baby not to have lactase.
-In total, forty babies with this condition are described in a scientific literature.
-Babies who do not have lactase get severe diarrhea as soon as they start consuming breast milk or formula.
-With the exception of these very few babies, all babies have lactase and are lactose tolerant until two years of age.
+Forty babies in total with this condition are described in scientific literature.
+Babies who do not have it get severe diarrhea as soon as they start drinking breast milk or formula.
+With the exception of these very few babies, all babies have lactase, and are lactose tolerant, until two years of age.

 Lactose intolerance is normal

 About two-thirds of the world’s population stop producing lactase during childhood.
-Therefore, lactose intolerance in older children and adults is normal.
+Therefore, lactose intolerance in older children and adults is a normal condition.
 This usually happens after the age of seven, but it differs between different ethnic groups.
-The production of lactase decreases slowly, which means that if you have sudden stomach problems, then it’s usually not due to lactose intolerance.
+The production of lactase decreases slowly, so stomach problems that come on suddenly are not usually due to lactose intolerance.